DannyFung97/near-mons/README.md

          evolutionRank: string,
       )

-   Add skills to a creature, primaily used for inheriting parent skills.
+   Set skills to a creature, primaily used for inheriting parent skills.
 The maximum number a creature can have is 6, this needs to be checked before this method.

-      addSkills(skillsToAdd: Array<Skill>, creature: Creature): void
+      setSkills(newSkills: Array<String>, id: string): void

    Get the creature ids from the owner.